LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 - To keep things as simple as possible in the (default) <b>basic RTF mode</b> of the "get_predictions.py" code, the use of curly brackets "{}" is disabled and "\par" is changed for "\par\pard\tab" after OCR.
 This means that the paragraph-formatting attributes (such as centered alignment, "<i>qc</i>") are returned to their default values, and a tab is included automatically when a new paragraph is started by writing "\par".
 The <b>advanced RTF mode</b>, just interprets the RTF commands as you write them.

-My preliminary tests with 17 000 characters of training data (29 pages of cursive handwriting on the ScriptReader pages, with 0.13 inch dot spacing and double line spacing) gave me an OCR accuracy above 98%, and I am still adding more data to the model, so there is room for improvement.
+My preliminary tests with 17 000 characters of training data (29 pages of cursive handwriting on the <b>ScriptReader</b> pages, with 0.13 inch dot spacing and double line spacing) gave me an OCR accuracy above 98%, and I am still adding more data to the model, so there is room for improvement.

 ## 🏁 Getting Started <a name = "getting_started"></a>